 Tan or just chill at the JLT Park

 You can spend some time completely away from the hustle and bustle of Dubai by chilling at the JLT park.
 Do some yoga, walk your dog, nap, laze under the sun or read a book – it’ll be the perfect remedy for a long and hectic week.

-Dubai has plenty of free things to do – the most important thing is for you to learn how to look for them and choose whichever resonates with your interests!
+plenty of free things to do – the most important thing is for you to learn how to look for them and choose whichever resonates with your interests!